vnepveu/regression_pipeline/README.md

 Download this dataset [here](https://www.kaggle.com/altavish/boston-housing-dataset).

-There are 13 features to predict the price houses in Boston.
+There are 13 features to predict the price houses in Boston (`MEDV` feature).

 Description:
   - `CRIM`: per capita crime rate by town.